Euclideon/udcore/udPlatform/Docs/udJSON.md

-# udValue
+# udJSON

-udValue itself simply defines a poly-type variable, with one of the types being an Object, which is a list of key/value pairs, allowing a tree of values to be defined.
+udJSON class itself simply defines a poly-type variable, with one of the types being an Object, which is a list of key/value pairs, allowing a tree of values to be defined.
-The internal representation is that of JSON, however it imports XML and represents most XML files without information loss.
-The tree of values can be exported as
+The internal representation is that of JSON, however it imports XML and represents many XML files without information loss, via a convention: tag attributes are treated as JSON members, and the content of a tag is considered to be the member "content" and is of type string.
-JSON or XML, and generally all combinations of export, import, export, import result in the same data.
+The tree of values can be exported as JSON or XML, and generally all combinations of export, import, export, import result in the same data.

 ## Basic usage